GoogleCloudPlatform/firebase-extensions/text-to-speech/README.md

 Before installing this extension, make sure that you've set up a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) and [Cloud Storage bucket](https://firebase.google.com/docs/storage) in your Firebase project.

+Keep in mind that not all SSML genders and voice types are supported for every language.
+The Text to Speech API documentation gives a comprehensive list of [supported voices and languages](https://cloud.google.com/text-to-speech/docs/voices).

 ## Billing

 To install an extension, your project must be on the Blaze (pay as you go) plan.